junxit/us-congress-bills-111/metadata.md

 - 2009-09-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9288)
 - 2009-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9288)
 - 2009-09-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-04-28 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+- 2010-06-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-273.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-273.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 543.